 Muscles often try to return to the clubfoot position.
 This is common when your child is 2-3 years old but may continue up to age 7.

-Sometimes stretching, casting, and bracing are not enough to correct your baby's clubfoot and surgery is needed to adjust the tendons, ligaments, and joints in the foot and ankle.
+Sometimes stretching, casting, and bracing are not enough to correct your baby's clubfoot.
+In these cases, your surgeon may recommend surgery to adjust the tendons, ligaments, and joints in the foot and ankle.
 This usually is done when your child is 6-12 months old.
 Surgery corrects

 all of your baby's clubfoot deformities at the same time.
 After surgery, another cast holds the clubfoot together while it heals.
 Since it's still possible for the muscles in your child's foot to try to return to the clubfoot position, special shoes

 or braces likely will be used for a year or more after surgery.

 With treatment, your child should have a nearly normal foot.
 He or she can usually run and play without pain and can wear normal shoes.
-The corrected clubfoot will not be perfect, however.
-You should expect it to stay 1 to 1 1/2 sizes smaller
+You can expect the corrected clubfoot to stay 1-1.5 sizes smaller

-and somewhat less mobile than the normal foot.
+and be somewhat less mobile than the normal foot.
 The calf muscles in your child's clubfoot leg also will be smaller.

 What happens if I do not treat my child's clubfoot?

-If your child's clubfoot is not treated, he or she could have difficulty walking and functioning normally.
+If your child's clubfoot is not corrected, he or she could have difficulty walking and functioning normally.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute